OEM/ODM

 Their length is another defining characteristic, with measurements given regarding the fraction of a garage door's height corresponding to one inch.
 The typical lifespan of an extension spring is 10,000 cycles, but you may find springs with a lifespan of up to 20,000 cycles if you want to spend a little more money.

-Step 1: Get new extension springs.
+Step #1: Get new extension springs

-Step 2: Prep your garage door.
+Step #2: Ready your garage door

-Step 3: Remove the spring
+Step #3: Remove the spring

-Remove the first extension spring's bracket from the door track's back (it's the one furthest from your door).
+The third step should be to remove the first extension spring's bracket from the door track's back (it's the one furthest from your door).

-Step 4: Detach the lift cable
+Step #4: Detach the lift cable

-Step 5: Detach the safety cable.
+Step #5: Detach the safety cable

-Step 6: Attach the safety cable.
+Step #6: Attach the safety cable

-Step 7: Attach the lift cable.
+Step #7: Attach the lift cable

-Step 8: Spring Testing and Lubrication
+Step #8: Testing and lubrication

-Take away
+Take Away

 Assume you have not learned how to replace garage door extension springs despite having researched extensively.
 If that's the case, just give an expert call and set up a time for a free consultation.